OK, here goes – I write posts for my website, but what is in this post applies across all other forms of writing too.

 - Turn off the likely distractors (phone, internet).

 - Only allow yourself to make a limited couple of extra notes.

 - Plan how long you think it should take and only give yourself that time plus five minutes.

 - Plan to reward yourself when you complete the writing by the deadline.
 (Perhaps plan something you know you’d like, perhaps a cup of coffee, a turn at the crazily addicting computer game you have on your phone or a check of your email accounts).

 In the company of Dickens?

-It seems that many famous writers can relate to the problem of time wasting, as Charles Dickens (writer of fifteen novels) mentions in David Copperfield: ‘My advice is, never do tomorrow what you can do today.
+It seems that many renowned writers can relate to the problem of time-wasting, as Charles Dickens (writer of fifteen novels) mentions in David Copperfield: ‘My advice is, never do tomorrow what you can do today.
 Procrastination is the thief of time, collar him.’